Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Obtaining access tokens

+Access tokens are obtained using the Client Credentials flow[@!RFC6749, section 4.4].

 Access tokens **MUST** be obtained by calling the `/token` endpoint defined in the [OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml

 Which component obtains an access token for a Service is an implementation detail and out of scope for this document.